-Your AC unit uses a chemical refrigerant to shift humidity within your home outside.
-This makes your house cool and comfy.
-The type of refrigerant used in residential air conditioner has changed a couple of times as time has gone by, following technology advances and environmental considerations.
+Your AC equipment uses a chemical refrigerant to transfer humidity within your home outside.
+This makes your residence cool and comfy.
+The type of refrigerant used in residential air conditioner has changed a few times as time has passed, keeping in touch with technology advancements and environmental considerations.

-All modern home air conditioners have R410a, also known as Puron.
+All modern home air conditioners in Melbourne have R410a, also known as Puron.
 But this refrigerant will eventually be phased out.
-This is because of a continued attention on lowering chemicals known to impact the environment.
+This is a result of a continued concentration on lowering chemicals known to negatively impact the environment.

-To learn the “why” that drives air conditioning restrictions, it’s helpful to put it into perspective.
+To find out the “why” that drives air conditioning restrictions, it’s useful to put it into perspective.
 Two-thirds of the 128.5 million homes in the USA have air conditioners, according to the U.S. Department of Energy.

 But it’s not actually the air conditioning system itself, or even its cooling functions.

-The issue in question is the refrigerant these systems use to produce the refreshing air we enjoy.
+The issue in question is the refrigerant these systems use to produce the cooling we enjoy.

 Installed after 2010

-If your system was put in after January 1, 2010, it probably runs on R410a.
+If your system was put in after January 1, 2010, it likely has R410a.
 And there’s an extended amount of time for you to prepare for the phaseout.
-So, it’s not something you should be concerned about now.
+So, it’s not something you should be concerned about immediately.

-Plans and schedules have been fixed for commercial cooling systems.
-But the starting point of the phaseout for residential cooling systems hasn’t yet been determined.
-However, the phaseout could start around 2024 and take 10 years to complete.
+Plans and timetables have been fixed for commercial AC systems.
+But the beginning of the phaseout for residential cooling systems hasn’t yet been set.
+However, the phaseout could commence around 2024 and take 10 years to complete.

 By that time, you could need to replace your system anyway, as the regular life cycle for a cooling system is usually 15 years.

 This compound isn’t being produced right now, but there are still many Melbourne residential cooling systems using R22.
 If you have to get service, it could be very costly as only reclaimed and recycled refrigerant is accessible.